alexanderhepburn/FootballResults/README.md

 contact details are not real and are included only for illustrative purposes as we did not want to share our real contact details.

+# Disclaimer

+This project has utilized ChatGPT for assistance with various code snippets and project documentation.